 Instead of the pressure of doing, perhaps we can focus more on our way of being and our pull to connect.
 Maybe big picture thinking is too much right now, so what about the small moments?
-Those moments that you may not even remember in a day or two, but moments when you and your child felt connection with one another.
+Those moments that you may not even remember in a day or two, but moments when you and your child felt a connection with one another.
 While tidying their hair in the morning, a few moments of play together, the preparation of a meal, a moment of eye contact and a smile, a gentle stroke of their cheek, a tickle, a tuck and kiss goodnight… you are doing it.

 If you’re a person that needs ideas, structured ways to connect with little ones, play-based activities, we’ll offer that below; or maybe you’re a person that has a “toolbox” of ideas that’s deep, yet you’re still left with a void; or maybe you’re both.